BlocksKit/BlocksKit/README.md

 * Download a release of BlocksKit or clone the repository and build a framework target.
 Locate BlocksKit.framework in the Products folder of the Files and Folders pane.
 * Move BlocksKit.framework to your project's folder.
 From there, simply drag it into your project.
+* In the build settings of your target or project, change "All Linker Flags" to `-ObjC`.
-* Insert `#import <BlocksKit/BlocksKit.h>` in any header file, including your project's prefix header.
+* Insert `#import <BlocksKit/BlocksKit.h>` in any header file, including your project's prefix header if you'd like.

 ### Development Build